dzenanr/dzenanr.github.com/_posts/2013-01-22-membership-web-components.md

 {% endhighlight %}

 A previously instantiated component may be retrieved by the xtag.
 Then, its properties may be accessed to make certain decisions.
 Here, a signed in member is either an admin or a member.
-If the signed in member is not an administrator, only the list of members is displayed by the member-list component (Figure 2).
+If the signed in member is not an administrator, only the list of members is displayed by the x-member-list component (Figure 2).

 ![Alt Figure 2: membership] (/img/membership/sign_in_list.png)

 **Figure 2**: Member signed in.

-The member-list component iterates over all members (Code 7) and displays the result of the toString method of the Member class.
+The x-member-list component iterates over all members, actually over a list of members (Code 7), and displays the result of the toString method of the Member class.
 The CSS style specific to the component is defined in the style tag.

-**Code 7**: member-list component.
+**Code 7**: x-member-list component.

 {% highlight html %}